You think we’ve got it bad now (and in all honesty, we do), but do you remember when the UK suffered from a shortage of crumpets?!

-Those buttery treats that you’ve come to enjoy at breakfast time (and probably teatime) are currently in short supply.
-You’ve been warned.
+Those beautifully buttery treats that we’ve all come to enjoy at breakfast time (and probably teatime too) suddenly went into short supply.
+Stock dried up and shelves became sparse.

-In addition to a shortage of crumpets, the lack of CO2 has also caused a beer shortage and a pop shortage.
-I swear I’m not making this up!
+In addition to a shortage of crumpets, the lack of CO2 also (briefly) caused a beer shortage, as well as a shortage of fizzy drinks.

 I swear I’m not making this up.

 This is what we had to contend with in 2018, and it was something that seemed pretty worrying for a hot minute.

 For some reason, lettuce was also in short supply back in 2018 (although this had nothing to do with CO2).
 But as lettuce is pretty crap, no one really cared – or even noticed – so we just accepted that minor inconvenience and just got on with our lives.

 And you thought climate change, economic ruin, a deadly pandemic, social distancing, panic buying, inept officials, and social and financial inequality were the biggest problems we have faced in recent years!
 You have no idea.